 Even if you have an offline store, your online unique selling proposition (or unique selling point) can be different from your offline USP.
 Your target market can be entirely different online, including age, education level, location, and so on.
 Online shoppers also have unique concerns and objections that you can address.
 It isn’t necessarily what you sell, but how you sell it.

 As your market extends beyond the confines of your location, so does your competition.
 Setting yourself apart online can be challenging, but it certainly isn’t impossible.
-If you have a unique niche and/or target market, defining your unique selling proposition is half done already.
+If you have a unique niche and/or target market, defining your unique selling proposition and value proposition is half done already.
 However, it’s important to remember that the product or service itself doesn’t have to be entirely unique at all, it (and your company) just has to stand out.

 “A business can peg its USP on product characteristics, price structure, placement strategy (location and distribution) or promotional strategy,” explains the Entrepreneur Magazine Encyclopedia.
 “These are what marketers call the “four P’s” of marketing.
 They are manipulated to give a business a market position that sets it apart from the competition.”